Exam

 • Conditions under which it is possible to run the prepare-app.sh and remove-app.sh scripts.

-• List of external sources and use of the generative model
+• List of external resources for developing, type and method of using the generative model

-Do not send any information to GIT that would allow your account to be abused.
+Do not send any information to GIT that would allow your account to be misused.

 Defense